-Instead of bringing a cooler, consider planning your food not to need one at all.
-Dehydrated food, canned food, and dry food can fully replace a cooler.
+Instead of bringing a cooler, consider planning your food so you don’t need one at all.
+Dehydrated food, canned food, and dry food are all great options that don’t rely on you bringing a cooler.
 If you absolutely must have a cooler, consider a dry bag cooler.
 These, just like dry bags, can have the air pushed out of them and have a roll-up top.

 Another space-saving option is to consider camping with a hammock set up rather than a tent.
 Hammock set-ups are smaller than backpacking tents, considering that a hammock set up doesn’t need poles.
 Hammocks are incredibly comfortable, especially after a long day of paddling.

 Even though I tend to splurge and take my backpacking tent, a basic hammock is always in my “must-have” pile.
 Take into consideration where you are pulling off to sleep, however.
 It would be terrible only to have a hammock and then a large open area with no trees to hang on.